DNSPod/dnspod-int-api-docs/source/info.rst

 Attention:
     Since the D-Token code changes every 30 seconds,it is highly recommended that you set the "login_remember" to "yes".If so,you will get an extra response with the format of "t + user_id" like "t123456",whose life last for a month.With this cookie,you don't need to submit the "login_code" and "login_remember".

-If you are using D-Token,this error codes might be responsed.
+If you are using D-Token,this error codes might be responded.
     * 50 You already turned the D-Token on,and we need you D-Token code.
     * 51 You hasn't turned the D-Token on.
     * 52 Invalid login code.